Roy M. Goodman: Manhattan Republican chairman

 In 1981, Goodman became chairman of the New York County (Manhattan) Republican Party.
 In Goodman's first decade as county chairman, the only other Republican elected official in Manhattan was liberal U.S. Representative Bill Green, who represented the Upper East Side.

 Goodman's tenure in the 1990s witnessed the expansion and then the contraction of the Republican Party in Manhattan.
 In 1990, Republican John Ravitz was elected to the New York State Assembly.
 In 1991, Charles Millard was elected to the New York City Council.
 In 1993, Andrew Eristoff also won election to the Council.
-In 1992, Bill Green was ousted by Carolyn Maloney, who has been in Congress ever since.
+In 1992, Bill Green was ousted by Carolyn Maloney, who served in congress until her defeat in the Democratic Primary in 2022 to Jerrold Nadler.
 Millard attempted to win back the seat for Republicans in 1994, but he was soundly defeated.
 Both Millard and Eristoff eventually left the City Council, and their seats were won by Democrats.
 Ravitz remained in office until 2002, when he lost the special election to succeed Goodman in the Senate to Liz Krueger.
 He did not seek re-election to the Assembly.